 There is sufficient evidence to support the fact that vitamin deficiencies can contribute to the risk of hypertension and cardiovascular events like strokes and heart attacks.
 Patients who already have a history of heart disease in the family are at higher risk.

 There are a number of factors that put individuals at higher risk of acquiring diabetes.
 Vitamin D deficiency is one of them and it can produce both Type 1 and Type 2 diabetes mellitus in patients.
 Vitamin D improves the functioning of the pancreas, which is responsible for insulin production.
 It also sensitizes cells for the insulin in the body.
-Deficiency of vitamins results in the loss of both functions and as result leads to diabetes.
+A deficiency of vitamins results in the loss of both functions and as a result leads to diabetes.

 Symptoms of Vitamin D deficiency